cimryan/ValetKata/README.md

 How can you make it easy to switch between implementations of the storage system in the application?
 Can you make it possible to switch in production without re-deploying?

 ## After-action discussion
-The pattern of replacing one implementation with another which is useful in a restricted context has been called “simulation”, with the implementation called a “simulator”.
+The pattern of replacing one implementation with another which is useful in a restricted context has been called “simulation”, with the implementation called a “simulator”*.

 Your implementation probably doesn’t account for concurrent access to the storage system, and it probably doesn’t account for persistence across invocations of the application.
 These are the restrictions being placed on the context in which the simulator is valid, and those restrictions are perfectly reasonable for the purpose for which the simulator was created: To facilitate testing.